tiasondjaja/plugplaydslessons/README.md

 # plugplaydslessons

-This repository contains materials in my talk, "Teaching Elements of Machine Learning in a Quantitative Reasoning Course", at the [*Plug and Play Data Science Lessons*](https://www.maa.org/meetings/mathfest/program-details/2019/contributed-paper-sessions) session at MathFest 2019.
+This repository contains materials presented in my talk, "Teaching Elements of Machine Learning in a Quantitative Reasoning Course", at the [*Plug and Play Data Science Lessons*](https://www.maa.org/meetings/mathfest/program-details/2019/contributed-paper-sessions) session at [MAA MathFest](https://www.maa.org/meetings/mathfest) in 2019.

 ## Content of this repository

-+ datasets: this folder contains the dataset used in the project in Fall 2018, as well as other datasets that could be adapted for the project.
++ datasets: contains the datasets used in the lessons and the projec
-	+ movies.csv: directly taken from Data 8
-	+ spam.csv: from UCI Machine Learning Repository, [SMS Spam Collection](https://archive.ics.uci.edu/ml/datasets/SMS+Spam+Collection)
-	+
-+ Course_Materials_R: this folder contains course materials in R
++ lessons-python: contains five Jupyter notebooks; each notebook corresponds to a lesson-assignment pair
++ lessons-python-pdfs: contains the pdf printouts of the above Jupyter notebooks

+## Using this module

+Instructors who are interested in using this module in their own courses can clone this repository or download its contents as a zip file.

+In addition, we provide a Google Colaboratory version of the lesson notebooks below.

-	+ R Reference Sheet
++ lesson01
-	+ Project template
++ lesson02
-	+ Sample completed project can be found and run in [this google drive folder](https://drive.google.com/drive/folders/1x6PJ8KN8uKw7DRakFWiSVfn7xVjGKc1z?usp=sharing)\*.
-+ Course_Materials_python: this folder contains course materials in python
-	+ Python Reference Sheet
++ lesson03
-	+ Project template
++ lesson04
-	+ Sample completed project can be found and run in [this google drive folder](https://drive.google.com/drive/folders/1x6PJ8KN8uKw7DRakFWiSVfn7xVjGKc1z?usp=sharing)\*.
-+ CoreUA111_Fall2018
++ lesson05
-	+ Other materials from Fall 2018

-\* This google drive folder is private, but I am more than happy to give access to other educators.

-## Context

-I taught the pilot of the course "Quantitative Reasoning: From Data to Discovery" (NYU Core UA 111) in Fall 2018.
-The course is centered around how we use data to build models and how we interpret the outputs of quantitative methods and models.
-The course aims to develop students' skills and confidence in quantitative reasoning and to help them be well-informed citizens and consumers of data and technology.

-## Big acknowledgement

-This project is adapted from a course project in UC Berkeley's ``Data Science for Everyone'' course.
-Many of our course's elements were inspired by how Data Science for Everyone was taught, including some overlaps in topics.

-### Changes and contributions

-The adjustments and changes we made are centered around adapting the course to be a data- and modeling-centric quantitative reasoning course, which includes shifts in course goals, emphases, and the way the topics are presented.

-We taught the course in R instead of python; the decision was mainly due to the slightly simpler syntax involved.
-We hope that the course gives students the confidence that they can pick up other programming languages easily should they want to do that in the future.

-In the classification project, we infuse greater degrees of free exploration, add a decision tree component in addition to knn classifier, and adapt the project structure to include intermediate check-ins and oral presentations.
-In Fall 2018, we used the same movie.csv dataset used in that course.